Insurance for your candle business

 This is especially important with candles as they are considered a hazardous product.
 Even with a warning label, if a customer blames your product for a house fire, you could still be taken to court, which could end up costing you a lot of money in legal fees.

-If you're an employer in the UK, you are legally required to have employers liability insurance.
+most businesses in the UK that employ any staff (whether they're full-time, part-time, contractors or even volunteers) are legally required to have employers' liability insurance.
 As an employer, it's your responsibility to protect the health and safety of your employees.
 If one of your workers suffered an accidental injury, illness or property damage as a result of working for you, they might want to claim compensation.
-If this happened, employers liability would cover the legal fees and compensation costs associated with the claim.
+If this happened, employers' liability would cover the legal fees and compensation costs associated with the claim.

 If you work with sensitive client information or store personal or financial customer or client details, you might want to consider cyber insurance.
 It offers financial and specialist support in the event of a data breach.